 Entries were judged by an expert panel from across education, advertising and government.
 The judges were:

 - Laura McInerney, Education Journalist & Co-Founder of Teacher Tapp

 - Andrew Payne, Head of Education & Outreach, The National Archives

-- Karen Campbell-White, Deputy Director, Office for National Statistics
+- Karen Campbell-White, Deputy Director of Communications, Office for National Statistics

 - Nick Fuller MBE, President, EVERFI